Everything We Know So Far About the Attack on the French Chemical Factory

-For the third time this year, France is reeling from an Islamist terror attack.
+For the third time this year, France is reeling from what appears to be an Islamist terror attack.

 Five months after the shootings at satirical magazine Charlie Hebdo in Paris – in which 11 staff members were killed – and two months after a suspected Algerian jihadist allegedly shot and killed a woman in the Paris suburbs, a gas factory in Saint-Quentin-Fallavier, outside Lyon, was attacked this morning, leaving one dead.

-French paper Dauphiné Libéré has identified the victim as the manager of a transport company who was at the factory for a delivery, though they haven’t given his name.
-This is yet to be confirmed by official sources.
+A French security official, speaking anonymously, has confirmed to AP that the victim was the head of a local transportation company.
+AFP reports that the victim was the suspect’s boss – information they have been given by a source close to the investigation – and Jean-Paul Bonnetain, prefect of Isere region, has said the vehicle driven onto the site had the necessary authorisation.

-The plant, belonging to a US-owned company named Air Products, is a producer of industrial gases and chemicals for a variety of industries, including agriculture and medicine.
+The factory, belonging to a US-owned company named Air Products, is a producer of industrial gases and chemicals for a variety of industries, including agriculture and medicine.
 According to police, a pick-up truck driven by two men crashed into a collection of gas cylinders, causing an explosion at around 9:50AM local time that injured two people.
+It is believed that the man whose severed head was found at the factory was killed before the explosion.

 The first suspect, named as Yassine Sali by French Interior Minister Bernard Cazeneuve, has reportedly been arrested.
-In a statement, Cazeneuve said that Sali was known by French security services: “He had been noted for his radicalisation, but was not known to have any links to terrorist figures.”
+In a statement, Cazeneuve said that Sali was known by French security services: “He had been noted for his radicalisation, but was not known to have any links to terrorist figures,” he said.

 Reuters, spelling his name Yassin Sahli, have reported that the suspect is a 35-year-old professional driver who lived in the Lyon suburbs, but added that there is not yet official confirmation of this.

-According to the Dauphiné Libéré, a second suspect has been arrested at his home nearby.
+According to the French newspaper Dauphiné Libéré, a second suspect has been arrested at his home nearby.

 Air Products released a statement confirming that the victim wasn’t one of their employees shortly after the news broke: